OnepilotJoin

 Hermes Agent and OpenClaw both built real software this year.
 OpenClaw crossed 345,000 GitHub stars in early April and now carries more than 5,700 community-contributed skills.
 Hermes Agent passed 64,000 stars on a much narrower pitch: an agent that gets better at the work you actually do.
-Most of the comparison posts already on the SERP miss the question that matters, which is what shape of agent you're building.
+Most of the comparison posts already out there miss the question that matters, which is what shape of agent you're building.
 That's the question this guide is for.

 Both are open-source.
 Both self-host.
 Neither is a fork of the other; they're separate codebases solving overlapping problems with different philosophies.
 If you read one of the recent vs-pages on KuCoin or Kanaries and walked away thinking "these tools are interchangeable," they're not.
 Picking the wrong one for your workload can costs weeks.